(Full time / Part time) 2021 start

 Watching in China?
 View this video on YouKu

 Compulsory modules will introduce you to governance, challenging the view of the nation state as the sole actor of change.
-You will analyse the power of different actors in addressing global issues and build skills required for 21st century diplomacy.
-You will explore ways to effectively implement changes transnationally, looking beyond ministries of foreign affairs and diplomats to include non-governmental organisations, individuals and municipal governments or cities.
+You’ll analyse the power of different non-state actors in addressing global issues and build skills required for 21st century diplomacy.
+You’ll explore ways to effectively implement changes transnationally, looking beyond ministries of foreign affairs and diplomats to include non-governmental organisations, individuals and municipal governments or cities.

 Your dissertation will then allow you to critically examine an issue related to international diplomatic practices, transnational cooperation and governance.

-The range of optional modules will allow you to gain specialised knowledge of particular global challenges and the related governance structure and diplomatic practices.
+The range of optional modules will allow you to gain specialised knowledge of particular global challenges and the related governance structures and diplomatic practices.

 Course structure